-Early evidence suggests that whey protein might also help prevent milk allergies in formula-fed infants.
 When compared to cow’s milk protein, whey may help prevent the development of atopic dermatitis or eczema in young children.
 More research is needed.
 Talk to your child's health care provider before giving your baby whey protein.

 How much whey protein should you take?